 To address these shortcomings, a group of concerned residents established the NHC, a unique model of affordable and accessible health care where the community are members of the co-operative.
 As a member they each have a share in NHC which entitles them to one vote at the annual general meeting3.
 More importantly, community members receive high quality, affordable and accessible health services in their local community.
 GPs receive improved working conditions, training and more rewarding relationships with their clients.

-NHC is a public service mutual (co-operative) built on the principals of sustainability, equality and affordability.
+NHC is a public service mutual (co-operative) built on the principles of sustainability, equality and affordability.
 It is an example of a community driven solution providing a more encompassing level of health care than for-profit competitors.
 Research to date demonstrates that a focus on patient centred care delivers improved health outcomes due to increased accessibility to health services4, increased patient satisfaction and reduced aggregate health care spending5 and a reduction in hospital admissions6.

 NHC stands as a powerful example of the ability of the public service mutual to harness the expertise and resources of both experts and the local community to tackle what otherwise seem to be entrenched and systematic failures of public service delivery.
 It demonstrates the importance of planning to define the problem and to ensure the mutual appropriately addresses members’ needs.
 Importantly, NHC has not relied on significant investment from government – indeed, one of its key lessons is for mutuals to seek diversity in capital raising.
 Funding from members and co-operative and mutual banks may be a more efficient way to start rather than waiting government funding.

 A Public Service Mutual or co-operative is ‘an organisation which wholly or in part delivers public services through a cooperative or mutual governance structure, whereby members of the organisation are able to be involved in decision-making, and benefit from its activities, including benefits emanating from the reinvestment of surpluses5.’